OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/collaboration-is-difficult-let-s-do-more-of-it.md

 * A set of case studies, drawn from a range of service areas, that could apply to a range of councils

 At the same time we wanted to keep to our original EoI and explore the feasibility of a common platform we could use across the sector.

+On 14 November we held another hangout and